PlentyOfShade/arb-bot-indev/README.md

 ### Additional Notes

-- When starting ganache CLI, you'll want to fork using your chain's RPC URL and perhaps update the address of the account you want to unlock.
+- When starting hardhat (previously Ganache CLI), you'll want to fork using your chain's RPC URL and perhaps update the address of the account you want to unlock.
 - If testing out the _manipulatePrice.js_ script, you'll also want to update the **UNLOCKED_ACCOUNT** variable and adjust **AMOUNT** as needed.

-Warnings:
+## Warnings:

 - I get this after compiling:
   Warning: